hanabi/hanabi.github.io/README.md

 ### The Good Touch Bluff

 * Care has to be taken so that a *Bluff* does not look like a *Finesse*.
-For example, if the red 2 is played on the red stack and the blue 2 is played on the blue stack, a number 4 clue that touches a blue 4 can cause a red 3 to blind play.
+For example, if the red 2 is played on the red stack and the blue 2 is played on the blue stack, a number 4 clue that touches a blue 4 can cause a red 3 to blind-play.
 However, this would not typically be done - the unknown 4 would look like red 4, and they would misplay it.
 * However, from the perspective of a player who has just seen the above scenario unfold, there must be something else going on.
 This actually implies that the real red 4 is already clued in someone else's hand.
 An impending misplay will NOT occur because of *Good Touch Principle*; since it would be bad to duplicate red 4, the player who received the clue will know that the 4 is some other one-away 4.

 ### The Disease Bluff & The Heal Clue & The Double-Copy Bluff & The Pestilent (Double) Bluff